claustres/quasar-feathers-tutorial/README.md

 As you can see we rely on the Quasar [grid layout](http://quasar-framework.org/api/css-grid-layout.html) and [positioning classes](http://quasar-framework.org/api/css-positioning.html) to make the messages fit 4/5 of the page, the user list 1/5 of the page and the message input be fixed at the bottom of the page.

-Retrieving messages/users on mount and in real-time is a piece of cake:
+Retrieving messages/users on mount and in real-time is a piece of cake in **src/components/Chat.vue**:
 ```javascript
 ...
   mounted () {